wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 1. Summarizes the values within each bucket by averaging them.
 1. Tests each average value (1 per minute) against the alert condition to see whether it evaluates to 0 (false) or non-zero (true).

-**Example**
+If the ts() expression returns a single data value per minute, the summarization values and the returned values are the same.

+**Note:** If you want a different summarization strategy, then you can explicitly use the [`align()`](ts_align.html) function in your alert condition, with parameters specifying a 1-minute time window and your preferred summarization method.

+**Example 1**

 Suppose your alert condition is `ts(my.metric) > 4`, and `my.metric` reports 5 data values (9, 9, 9, 3, 9) between 12:11:00pm and 12:11:59pm.
 The alert checking process averages these 5 values to produce a single summarization data point at 12:11:00pm.
-The value of this summarization point (7.8) evaluates to true (7.8 > 4).
+The value of this summarization point (7.8) evaluates to true because 7.8 > 4.

-**Note:** If you want a different summarization strategy, then you can explicitly use the [`align()`](ts_align.html) function in your alert condition, with parameters specifying a 1-minute time window and your preferred summarization method.
+**Example 2**

+Suppose you want to know whether any single value within the minute would evaluate as false, even if all the other values would be true.
+You can explicitly bucket the values by changing your alert condition: `align(1m, min, ts(my.metric) > 4)`.
+When `my.metric` reports the data values (9, 9, 9, 3, 9) between 12:11:00pm and 12:11:59pm, the `align` function returns the minimum value (3) as the single value at 12:11:00pm.
+The alert checking process evaluates this value to false, because 3 < 4.

 ## Alert Check Time Window